pirocorp/Kubernetes/05. Advanced Concepts/README.md

     app: sidecar
 ```

-### Adapter (Pattern)
+# Adapter Pattern

-Adapter containers are used to standardize and normalize the output
+Adapter containers are used to standardize and normalize the output.
+This may be done in order to prepare it for a monitoring system.
+This way, no matter the actual application or applications, the monitoring system will receive prepared data flow.

 ![image](https://user-images.githubusercontent.com/34960418/145601960-9dc33487-d722-4a2f-a320-3626aa3ca147.png)